kibs-tech/kibs-tech.github.io/short-term-contractor.md

-In many cases an experienced contract developer will be comfortably up and running within a day ploughing through your issue log and helping alleviate the workload of your stressed out dev teams.
+In many cases an experienced contract developer will be comfortably up and running within a day, ploughing through your issue log and helping alleviate the workload of your stressed out dev teams.
 They can also help with all aspects of